Agent

 b.
 See the history of all chats and switch between them.
 You can also search them and delete the chats you don't need any more.

-By default, chats get the creation date & time stamp but after the first prompt they're automatically renamed.
+By default, chats get the creation date & time stamp name but after the first prompt they're automatically renamed.

-c.
+d.
 Here, you type in your prompt for the Agent.

 If at some point during building, you decide you want to go back to a specific app state, you can use the Revert to this checkpoint option under the prompt you need.

-d.
+e.
 Displays the amount of usage credits you have left.

-e.
+f.
 Picker tool - you can select an element on the page that you want to change instead of describing it in text for more minute changes.

-f.
+g.
 Attach an image to your prompt (for example, of a similar app you want to build) for inspiration.

-g.
+h.
 You can choose between a Fast/Smart model depending on your request.
 Faster model serves better for some quick edits while the Smart one is best when you want to make some complex changes.

 The high-powered model requires more usage credits.